 The Over Temperature Protection of the PoE Switch offers a safety and stable PoE operating by limit the output power according to detected temperature to prevent destructive breakdown due to un-expected overheating.

-This section provides PoE (Power over Ethernet) Configuration and PoE output status of PoE Switch, screen in Figure 4-13-1 appears.
+As following provides FGSD-1022P PoE (Power over Ethernet) Configuration and PoE output status of PoE Switch, screen in Figure 4-13-1 appears.